backdrop-contrib/linkchecker/README.txt

    reported as broken and cannot verified as they should be.

    To make sure it always works - it's required to configure the $base_url in the sites settings.php with your public sites URL.
-Better save than sorry!
+Better safe than sorry!

 Known issues: